 Modeling of Long Term in Balance Sheet

-We will take the above example of Company XYX to understand, how the company will model $1,000,000 bank loan over 10 years.
+We will take the above example of Company XYX to understand how the company will model a $1,000,000 bank loan over 10 years.
 This bank loan will get amortized over 10 years.
 We can see below how the company will model that loan over 10 years:

-As we have seen each year company will pay back $100,000 from the loan.
+As we have seen, the company will pay back $100,000 from the loan each year.
 So that amount will be shown in the “Current portion of long term debt”.
-Long term debt will also get reduced by $100,000 each year.
-This process repeats until year 10 when there is only $100,000 remaining to be paid and since that amount will be paid in the 10th year hence that amount will be shown under current liabilities and the long term debt amount will be zero.
+Long-term debt will also get reduced by $100,000 each year.
+This process repeats until year 10, when there is only $100,000 remaining to be paid, and since that amount will be paid in the 10th year, that amount will be shown under current liabilities, and the long-term debt amount will be zero.

-The main purpose of any kind of financing whether that is equity or debt is to raise capital to buy assets.
+The main purpose of any kind of financing, whether that is equity or debt, is to raise capital to buy assets.
 That asset will eventually generate revenue for the business.
-Long term debt can also be used to leverage the company and to buy back the shares and to convert the company from public to private.
-Also, debt financing is cheaper than equity financing, so the company can prefer to raise the capital via debt and not by equity.
+Long-term debt can also be used to leverage the company, buy back the shares, and convert the company from public to private.
+Also, debt financing is cheaper than equity financing, so the company can prefer to raise capital via debt and not by equity.

-Companies use long term debt for various purposes which are in sync with their strategy.
-Advantages of long term debt that it can be paid easily over the years and the cost of debt is lower than the cost of equity.
-But companies need to keep in mind that they shouldn’t get overleveraged and then it may get hard for them to pay back investors.
+Companies use long-term debt for various purposes that align with their strategy.
+Companies benefit from long-term debt as it can be repaid gradually over the years, and the cost of debt is lower than the cost of equity.
+However, companies must remain cautious to avoid becoming overleveraged, as this can make it challenging for them to fulfill their obligations and repay investors.

 This is a guide to Long Term Debt in Balance Sheet.
-Here we also discuss the definition and component of long term debt in balance sheet along with examples.
+Here we also discuss the definition and component of long-term debt in the balance sheet, along with examples.
 You may also have a look at the following articles to learn more –